AYLIEN/datascience-project-quickstarter/README.md

 ### About

-The datascience project quickstarter was concieved of and implemented by Demian Gholipour Ghalandari and Chris Hokamp.
+The datascience project quickstarter was conceived of and implemented by Demian Gholipour Ghalandari and Chris Hokamp.
 Aishwarya Radhakrishnan provided feedback and code review, and created the current version of the model-serving library.
 Many of the ideas in this template are based on John Glover's excellent approach to ml-ops and productionization of research work, in particular the use of Makefiles to expose the main entrypoints to projects.